ScratMan/HASmartThermostat/README.md

 Use this service to set the temperatures for the preset modes.
 It can be adjusted for all preset modes, if a preset mode is not enabled through YAML, it will be enabled.
 You can use any preset temp parameter available in smart thermostat settings.\
+Please note the value will then be saved in the entity's state in database and restored after restarting Home Assistant, ignoring values in YAML.\
 Example:
 ```
 service: smart_thermostat.set_preset_temp